TheDonMega/my_ai_project/README.md

 ## 🎯 AI Training & Feedback

+### Local Model Management

+The system now uses Ollama running locally on your machine.
+Models are stored in your local Ollama directory (`~/.ollama/models` on macOS/Linux) and training data is stored in the `local_models/` directory.

 ### Training Custom Models

 Train Ollama models on your knowledge base and feedback data: